-- Dury Ave Parking Lot array - Upgrade Vine St Parking Lot panels
+- Dury Ave Parking Lot array - Upgrade Vine St. Parking Lot panels

+NEW!
 Euclid Ave Parking Lot Solar Array

-Based on the success of the original parking lot solar array, the Zoo is building another solar array with nearly double the capacity over the new Euclid Ave surface parking lot.

-This 2.8 MW solar array will be another visible example to visitors of the Zoo's commitment to renewable energy and climate resiliency.
+Based on the success of the original parking lot solar array, the Zoo has built another solar array with nearly double the capacity over the new Euclid Ave surface parking lot.
+This 2.8 MW solar array is another visible example to visitors of the Zoo's commitment to renewable energy and climate resiliency.